oroinc/documentation/book/scale_nodes.rst

 - Use REDIS (http://redis.io/) as a data cache for Annotations, Metadata, ACL, etc.

-- Share *[Application root]/app/attachment*  among all the web nodes
+- Share *[Application root]/app/attachment* folder among all the web nodes

 .. hint::